MrCalv1n/wordCrawler/README.md

 optional arguments:
-  -h, --help            show this help message and exit -u URL, --url URL     specify the url to crawl
-  -r READFILE, --readFile READFILE
+  -h, --help            show this help message and exit -u URL, --url URL     specify the urls to crawl separated by commas -r READFILE, --readFile READFILE
                         specify a file with urls to crawl -d DEPTH, --depth DEPTH